Reference

 FEC encoding to use.

-If non-zero, the sender employs a FEC encoding to generate redundant packets which may be used on receiver to restore lost packets.
+If FEC is enabled, the sender employs a FEC encoding to generate redundant packet which may be used on receiver to restore lost packets.
 This requires both sender and receiver to use two separate source and repair endpoints.

 unsigned int fec_block_source_packets